 Conclusion

-Buying at your destination only pays off in very specific cases, such as needing a local number or traveling without any planning.
-For everything else, the sensible option is to buy the eSIM online beforehand and activate it upon landing: you pay less, you don't depend on counters, and you arrive connected.
-Get your eSIM sorted before your flight and forget about searching for internet as soon as you arrive in the country.
+Buying at your destination only makes sense in very specific cases, such as needing a local number or traveling without any plans.
+For everything else, the sensible option is to buy your eSIM online beforehand and activate it upon landing: you pay less, you don't depend on counters, and you arrive connected.
+Sort out your eSIM before your flight and forget about searching for internet as soon as you step into the country.